PHV licence renewal image header

 PHV licence renewal: How to ensure a smooth process

-Steps to renew your PHV licence
+How to renew your PHV licence

-1. Check the expiry date
+1. Check your expiry date

-2. Gather required documents
+2. Gather your documents

 • Current PHV licence: Proof of your current status.